 |100 and more||£26|

-The numbers of hours may vary from month to month.
+The number of hours may vary from month to month.

 You can use the simplified self-employed expenses calculator below.
 Against each rate enter, the months worked from home.